Syrian rebels say former Nusra Front fighters included in ceasefire

 The ceasefire deal was first announced by Russia, an ally of Syrian President Bashar al-Assad, after Moscow, Iran and Turkey said they were ready to broker a peace deal in the nearly six-year-old Syrian war.

-Russia's defence ministry said the insurgent groups which signed the agreement were: Failaq al-Sham, Ahrar al-Sham, Jaish al-Islam, Thuwwar al-Sham, Jaish al-Muhajidin, Jaish Idlib and al-Jabha al-Shamia.
+Russia's defence ministry said the insurgent groups which signed the agreement were: Failaq al-Sham, Ahrar al-Sham, Jaish al-Islam, Suqor al-Sham, Jaish al-Muhajidin, Jaish Idlib and al-Jabha al-Shamia.

-(This version of the story corrects final paragraph to show that rebel group on Russia's list is Thuwwar al-Sham not Suqor al-Sham)

-Additional reporting by Mohamed el Sherif in Cairo and Maria Tsvetkova in Moscow; Editing by Louise Ireland
+Additional reporting by Mohamed el Sherif in Cairo; Editing by Louise Ireland